Asabeneh/30-Days-Of-Python/10_Day_Loops/10_loops.md

     print(letter)
 ```

-- For loop with tuple
+-Using For loop on tuple

 ```py
 # syntax